 Palace of the Parliament

-Located in the center of Bucharest, the Palace of the Parliament is one of the city’s most impressive architectural achievements.
-Also known as the People’s House, it is the largest administrative building in the world and a symbol of Romanian communism.
-The palace features grand halls, opulent interiors, and a vast underground network.
+In the center of Bucharest, the Palace of the Parliament — the People's House — is the largest administrative building in the world.
+Tours cover the grand halls and part of the underground network.

 Stavropoleos Monastery